NiWaRe/DPBenchmark/README.md

 # SmoothNet
 See a clean and more optimized version of the SmoothNets v1 in the [TUM-AIMED/PrivateModelArchitectures](https://github.com/TUM-AIMED/PrivateModelArchitectures) repo under [SmoothNet](https://github.com/TUM-AIMED/PrivateModelArchitectures/blob/master/PrivateModelArchitectures/Classification/SmoothNet.py).

+# Experiments
+In total, we **evaluated over 100 different model architectures in more than 6000 experiments on CIFAR-10 and ImageNette** based on (a) handcrafted models, intended to inspect the effect of isolated model components and (b) on established (SOTA) models to guarantee representative results.
+* Following multiple requests, see all the results of the study with all detailed parameters and performance values in the [results section and the appendix of my thesis](https://drive.google.com/drive/folders/1aqgswca16C5CRg0rjk3tIT7NW5M_Dw1k?usp=sharing).
+* See under `/experiments` for more information about the experiments.

 # DPBenchmark
 This is the WIP codebase of the ongoing research project on the benchmarking of different popular machine learning design choices in differentially private learning systems.
 This work mainly focuses on Image Classification and Segmentation on standard image datasets and medical datasets.
 Main tools used are Opacus, PyTorch Lightning and Weights&Biases.